 Rodić Davidson Architects

-The type of buildings that we work on and the nature of the work that we undertake very often requires us to place conservation at the heart of our design process.
-A large proportion of the work of the practice involves the refurbishment, extension and adaption of historic buildings and often these are Listed buildings.
-The protections conferred upon these buildings – whether this be through statutory listing or by way of being a building of local architectural interest, or the situation within a Conservation Area – sets a framework of constraints that we, as conservation architects, need to navigate.
+At Rodic Davidson, the typology of buildings that we work on and the nature of the work that we undertake requires us to place conservation at the heart of our design process.
+A large proportion of the work of the practice involves the refurbishment, extension and adaptation of historic buildings, and heritage architecture; often these are Listed buildings.
+These protected buildings, whether through statutory listening or being a building of local architectural interest, or the situation within a conservation area, set a framework of constraints that we navigate.
+We have expertise working with all grades of Listed Building, whether these be Grade 2, Grade 2* or Grade 1.
+We respect these important qualities, whilst aiming to unlock the potential of these buildings making them suitable for new uses.
+We carry out careful examination of the existing structure, and an analysis of its potential for transformation.
+Our role as Conservation Architects is to work on behalf of our clients with the aim of balancing public/private interest with the goal of achieving beneficial consents.

-As Conservation Architects, we seek to care for the building’s history through sensitive preservation of its existing built fabric, whilst placing the building into a longer-term context with the belief that well designed contemporary additions made now will become part of the layered history in future.
+Often, the most architecturally interesting heritage buildings represent layers of evolution, presenting a glimpse into the changing tastes and technologies through the ages.
+We seek to care for the building’s history through sensitive preservation of its existing built fabric, whilst also placing the building into a longer-term context, with well-designed contemporary additions made will become part of the layered history in the future.

 Conservation Architects in London

+Falling between the two boroughs.
+The Royal Borough of Kensington and Chelsea and The City of Westminster, together these boroughs contain 91 designated Conservation Areas.
 Designing within these sensitive historic areas requires a specialist level of architectural expertise.
-Proposals are closely scrutinized by the planning authorities and we, as Conservation Architects, need to develop persuasive proposals in order to obtain beneficial consents for our clients.
-The statutory authorities who grant the consents are duty bound to ensure that the proposals ‘preserve or enhance’ the character of a Conservation Area.
-Rodić Davidson has extensive experience of building successful dialogue with Conservation Officers and we have a track record of securing advantageous consents for new build projects as well as renovations.
+Proposals are closely scrutinized by the planning authorities, and we develop persuasive proposals to obtain beneficial consents for our clients.
+Rodic Davidson has extensive experience of building successful dialogue with Conservation Officers and we have a track record of securing advantageous consents for new build as well as renovations.

-Former Embassy, Kensington: a Grade II Listed property originally built as two separate dwellings in 1860 with a rich history and range of uses.
+A Grade II listed building, originally built in 1860 with a rich history and range of uses.
+Read more about our Former Embassy, Kensington.

 Black and White Conservation Architecture